Polynomial basins of infinity: Introduction

+Except for the proof of monotonicity, the arguments in the proof are fairly standard.
+We record the data of the holomorphic 1-form $\del G_f$ on a basin of infinity $X(f)$.
+We use the associated Euclidean structure on the basin to define a Gromov-Hausdorff topology on $\cB_d$.
+Continuity and properness of $\pi$ follow from basic properties of $G_f$.
+We use the rigidity of basins to deduce that $\pi$ is a homeomorphism on the shift locus.

-By recording the data of the holomorphic 1-form $\del G$ on a basin of infinity, the space $\cB_d$ becomes a space of abelian differentials (or translation structures) of a special type.
-We examine this structure in pieces we call {\em local models}: branched covers between translation surfaces which model the restriction of $f$ to certain subsets of $X(f)$.
-See \S\ref{sec:local models}.
+To treat the monotonicity, we examine the Euclidean structure on a basin of infinity in pieces we call {\em models}: branched covers between translation surfaces which model the restriction of $f$ to certain subsets of $X(f)$.
+We introduce spaces of models, consisting of all branched covers between abstract Riemann surfaces of a special type, and we study the topology of these spaces; via uniformization they may be viewed as subsets of a space of polynomials.